gatsbyjs/gatsby/docs/docs/how-to/styling/bulma.md

 For starters, let's install all the required packages we're going to need.

-`yarn add bulma node-sass gatsby-plugin-sass`
+`yarn add bulma sass gatsby-plugin-sass`

 Then, add the `gatsby-plugin-sass` in to `gatsby-config.js`.